You may wish to see an introductory page to this section with a map first.

 A reconstructed stretch of the walls

 The Hittites had construction techniques based on three building materials: stone, timber and mud (unbaked) bricks.
 Stones were used for the foundations and for low walls which were completed by adding mud bricks; timber was used to support ceilings.
 This explains why the first impression a visitor has of Hattusa is that the city has vanished because only the stone part of its buildings remain.

 In order to show how Hattusa appeared in its heyday archaeologists have rebuilt a short stretch of the walls using the same materials and techniques of the Hittites.

-(left) Foundations of buildings at Buyuk Kale (big castle); (right) stile of a door with the hole for the hinge
+(left) Foundations of buildings at Buyuk Kale (big castle); (right) stile of a door and door socket

 At the very beginning Hattusa was limited to an isolated rock with an almost flat top.
 When Hattusa was enlarged to include first the Lower City and then the Upper City, the original settlement became the Royal Citadel (today's Buyuk Kale).
 Archaeologists have identified a series of courtyards surrounded by buildings which housed the court, the royal guards, the apartments of the king and archives of clay and wooden tablets.
 The names of the various sites of Hattusa are modern and are generally based on their physical aspect.